Share this:

 513-946-4487

 Allows homeowners to borrow money to repair or remodel their homes at interest rates 3 percent below market rate and a five-year term.
-Loans are capped at $50,000 and may be used for bathrooms, kitchen remodeling, plumbing, room additions, etc.
+Loans are capped at $50,000 and may be used for bathroom remodeling, kitchen remodeling, plumbing, room additions, and other eligible expenses.

 Eligibility: Residents of Hamilton County who meet the bank’s credit requirements